Visual arts of the Indigenous peoples of the Americas

 The visual arts of the Indigenous peoples of the Americas encompasses the visual artistic practices of the Indigenous peoples of the Americas from ancient times to the present.
 These include works from South America and North America, which includes Central America and Greenland.
 The Siberian Yupiit, who have great cultural overlap with Native Alaskan Yupiit, are also included.

 Indigenous American visual arts include portable arts, such as painting, basketry, textiles, or photography, as well as monumental works, such as architecture, land art, public sculpture, or murals.
-Some Indigenous artforms coincide with Western art forms; however, some, such as porcupine quillwork or birchbark biting are unique to the Americas.
+Some Indigenous art forms coincide with Western art forms; however, some, such as porcupine quillwork or birchbark biting are unique to the Americas.

-Indigenous art of the Americas has been collected by Europeans since sustained contact in 1492 and joined collections in cabinet of curiosities and early museums.
+Indigenous art of the Americas has been collected by Europeans since sustained contact in 1492 and joined collections in cabinets of curiosities and early museums.
 More conservative Western art museums have classified Indigenous art of the Americas within arts of Africa, Oceania, and the Americas, with precontact artwork classified as pre-Columbian art, a term that sometimes refers to only precontact art by Indigenous peoples of Latin America.
 Native scholars and allies are striving to have Indigenous art understood and interpreted from Indigenous perspectives.

 Lithic and Archaic stage

-The Lithic stage or Paleo-Indian period is defined as approximately 18,000 to 8,00 BCE.
+The Lithic stage or Paleo-Indian period is defined as approximately 18,000 to 8,000 BCE.
 The period from around 8000 to 800 BCE is generally referred to as the Archaic period.
 While people of this time period worked in a wide range of materials, perishable materials, such as plant fibers or hides, had seldom been preserved through the millennia.
 Indigenous peoples created bannerstones, Projectile point, Lithic reduction styles, and pictographic cave paintings, some of which have survived in the present.

 Belonging in the lithic stage, the oldest known art in the Americas is a fossilized megafauna bone, possibly from a mammoth, carved with a profile of walking mammoth or mastodon that dates back to 11,000 BCE.
 The bone was found early in the 21st century near Vero Beach, Florida, in an area where human bones (Vero man) had been found in association with extinct pleistocene animals early in the 20th century.
 The bone is too mineralized to be dated, but the carving has been authenticated as having been made before the bone became mineralized.
 The anatomical correctness of the carving and the heavy mineralization of the bone indicate that the carving was made while mammoths and/or mastodons still lived in the area, more than 10,000 years ago.